Rithvik985/Situated_Learning_First/README.md

 Ensure MySQL is accessible on `localhost:3306` with credentials set in the `.env` or `src/configs` file (depending on your project).

+Add all the required Course Metadata along with the path of the pdfs in the sql file in the init-sql folder.
+(Has two entries by default)

 ### 3. Place PDFs

 Put all assignment PDF files inside: